JLeigh101/Bird-Clustering/README.md

 The practical objective was to find a large dataset (730k records), convert it into a CSV, clean the data and populate a SQLite database.
 Then create a Flask app server to return webpage queries.
 Finally, creating an interactive webpage, using HTML, JavaScript, and CSS stylesheets to present the user-filtered data in a dynamic, accurate, and visually pleasing format.

-This project hinges on the communication and interaction between several independent components.
 The applications, libraries and tools that we used include:
 - Applications
+  - VS Code
-  - SQLite
+  - SQLite3
-  - Jupyter Lab
+  - Flask
   - Excel
-  - Flask

 - Libraries
   - jquery
   - Bootstrap
-  - Leaflet
+  - Leaflet.js
   - StadiaMaps
+  - D3.js
-  - D3
+  - Pandas (Python)

 **INSTRUCTIONS FOR RUNNING THE PROGRAM ON YOUR LOCAL MACHINE**